Rapatas/center/README.md

-# lib_center: Centering text has never been easier!
+# Centering text has never been easier!

-Center a string of text given the width of the line.
+Center a string of text horizontally, given the width of the line.

 ```cpp
 std::cout << center("Original text", line_width) << '\n';
 ```
+# TODO
+* Automatically find width of the terminal.
+* Work on Linux and Windows.
+* Option to select the padding character.